Cruachan Black Metal / Co. Dublin

 CRUACHAN hardly need any introduction to fans of Irish Metal.
 Whether you love or hate their brand of Folk/Pagan Metal, you can’t deny their success within the metal community.
 Particularly throughout Europe!
 I was onto Keith a while back about uploading their debut ‘Celtica’ demo from 1994, which he was good enough to allow me do.
 And as a bonus I’ve included an early rehearsal recording from 1995 of the track ‘Cuchulain (The Hound Of Culann)’.
 There’s also recording of a very early live gig that the band played in Nancy Spains, Cork back in 1994.

-They have a couple of pretty detailed biographies already online and I’m not going to bother rehashing my own version, so check it out copy’n’paste style below…
+They have a couple of pretty detailed biographies already online which I’ve pilfered and used here…

 Century Media Records showed a lot of interest in 1997 and arrangements were made for a signing.
-We left N.E.P. and negotiated with Century media.
+The band N.E.P. and negotiated with Century media.
 Unfortunately this deal never materialised.
 CRUACHAN continued writing and playing, not only to metal audiences but in Celtic festivals and with internationally renowned acts to a variety of people.

 CRUACHAN left AFM in early 2010.
 At this time vocalist Karen Gilligan left the band and they decided not to replace her and return to their roots and create extreme folk metal music.
 They recorded a 3 song demo which was only sent to a select few people.
-A recording contract was sorted with Candlelight records in summer 2010 and recording of their latest album ‘Blood on the Black Robe’ began in November 2010.
-And was officially released on 18th April 2011.
+Keith Fay became the lead vocalist again and the band returned to a more extreme style of music.
+A session female vocalist joins the band on tour to sing Gilligan’s parts.
+A recording contract was sorted with Candlelight records in summer 2010 and recording of their latest album “Blood on the Black Robe” began in November 2010.
+And was officially released on 18th April 2011 and was the first installment of the bands ‘Blood Trilogy’ of albums.

 Black Metal, Folk Metal, Pagan Metal